 The summer after your junior year is an ideal time to start taking tests and applying at various colleges and universities, both for admission as well as financial aid.

 The next section lists tuition and fees and lump-sum totals of what it will cost you during an academic (9 months) year at the college, unless otherwise specified.
 "Tuition and Fees" includes approximate tuition for a 12-16 hour semester course load and required fees.
-"Resident Budgets" include tuition and fees, room and board on campus, books and supplies, transportation, and estimated personal expenses.
-"Commuting Budgets" include the foregoing, except that room and board is an estimated allowance for such costs as living at home (or in an off-campus apartment - if indicated).
-"Commuting Budgets" usually include transportation costs between home and school, and these budgets should be used only if you intend to live at home during the academic year.
+"On-Campus Budgets" include tuition and fees, room and board on campus, books and supplies, transportation, and estimated personal expenses.
+"Off-Campus Budgets" include the foregoing, except room and board is an estimated allowance for such costs as living in off-campus housing or living at home with parents, if indicated.
+A "Commuting Budget" would also include additional transportation costs between home and school, and should be used only if you do not intend to live in on-campus housing during the academic year.

 The third section indicates which financial aids are available to you at each college.
 Generally, each institution has its own application form for requesting financial aid.
 This form must be obtained from the Financial Aid Officer at the college you wish to attend.
 Write to him/her and request the application for financial aid.
 Some forms are long and involved.
 You should allow enough time to gather the information requested on the form, complete the form, and return it well in advance of the deadline date.

-Please note whether the institution requires application forms other than its own application for financial aid.
-The "Free Application for Federal Student Aid" (FAFSA) is the form most Texas institutions require to apply for federal financial aid.
+In addition to any specific institutional application forms, the "Free Application for Federal Student Aid" (FAFSA) is the form most Texas institutions require, and the most important.
+You must submit your FAFSA in order to be considered for federal student aid.
+Apply online at www.studentaid.edu.gov/sa/fafsa.
 After completing and sending in the FAFSA form, you will receive a Student Aid Report (SAR) which is used by the Financial Aid Officer to determine your financial need.
 The SAR will also tell you if you are eligible for a Federal Pell Grant.
 Some institutions also require a copy of your parents' and your income tax return.
 Take careful note of what is required and get it in early.
 Much work is required of the Financial Aid Officer in assisting you to arrange the financing of your college expenses.

 To list each and every financial aid available at each and every college in Texas would require a book-size publication.
 Each institution offers some form of financial aid: scholarships, grants, loans, and part-time work.
 When you apply for financial assistance at the particular college you seek to attend, you will be sent the application(s) for financial aid mentioned earlier, together with specifics on what aid is available.
 Most institutions will send a letter to the student listing names of programs and amounts of monies he/she has been granted after the file has been reviewed.
 These "Award Letters" will usually be sent out in late Spring or early Summer.